 Cleaning The Foam Padding

 Once again, you should not experience to many problems with the foam padding in the helmet.
-They are not recommended for game play so the dirt acquired should be to a minimum.
+We do not recommend them for gameplay, so they should acquire minimal dirt.

-More often than not, the small marks which can be obtained on the foam can be adequately cleaned with a normal upholstery cleaner.
+Usually, you can adequately clean the small marks on the foam with a normal upholstery cleaner.
 Do not completely saturate the foam with detergents.
-A light spray and a rub with a cloth is more than enough to get rid of any unwanted staining.
+A light spray and rubbing with a cloth are usually enough to remove any unwanted stains.

-Once the marks are cleaned away, put your football helmet some place safe and allow the foam to dry off.
+After cleaning away the marks, place your football helmet in a safe spot to let the foam dry off.
 Of course, if your helmet is suffering with more challenging stains you will need to work harder to get shut of them!

 You can also apply this technique to clean off the chinstrap.